JamesHBickerton/DevNotes/Notes/html.md

 #nbsp; - is a non-breaking space to use in your code instead of "empty space".

+In order to create an image in the background - you should apply the HTML property - background-image: url().

 # BOX MODEL - Will need to brush up on this

 <ul>